Skip to Main Content

 Secured vs. unsecured boat loans

-Unsecured boat loans do not require the financed boat as collateral, and thus do not risk the craft in the event of non-payment.
-However, these loans tend to be more difficult to qualify for– and interest rates tend to be higher.
-Additionally, nonpayment does not necessarily go unpunished: the lender could take the borrower to court if they violate the terms of repayment and default on the loan balance.
+Unsecured boat loans do not require the financed boat as collateral.
+However, these loans tend to be more difficult to qualify for and interest rates tend to be higher.
+And nonpayment still has consequences.
+The lender could take the borrower to court if they violate the terms of repayment and default on the loan balance.

 Bankrate Recommends: